 Anything that makes you seem like “one of the gang” will help you be part of your new team.

-Entering a new team is never easy.
-It is regarded as one of the most stressful experiences you can undertake, which is even harder in a leadership role.
-Thoughtful leaders will take time to assess the situation, listen and ask a lot of questions.
+Starting a new leadership role is never easy.
+Changing jobs is considered one of the most stressful experiences you can undertake, which is even harder in a leadership role.

-Thoughtful leaders will also show commitment to the team and use empathy to understand how people around them feel.
-This is how you build leadership credibility.
-This gives you the best chance at being effective in your new role.
+Thoughtful leaders will show commitment to the team and use empathy to understand how people around them feel.
+This is how you build leadership credibility, and will give you the best chance at being effective in your new role.